Glory to God in the highest, and peace on earth, good will toward men.Luke 2:14

 Peace on earth seems to be an elusive thing.
 There are wars fought around the world.
 Terrorism.
 Conflict with our neighbors and co-workers.
 This world is a far cry from peace.

 Yet at the birth of Christ, before he had done anything, God declared "Peace on earth."
 The entrance of the God-Man Jesus Christ into our sinful, war-ridden world altered our existence forever.
 Believe it or not, there is now peace on earth.

 As with so many of God's statements, there is part of this that is for us here and now, and there is part of this that is yet to come.
-We will see a day when we will beat our "swords into plowshares and our spears into pruning hooks," but that peace is somewhere in the future.
+We will see a day when we will "beat our swords into plowshares and our spears into pruning hooks," but that peace is coming somewhere in the future.

 Today I am pondering the part of this "peace on earth" that we currently have.
 After the surprising entrance onto the scene of Immanuel, God with us, we now have peace with God through our Lord Jesus Christ.
 (Rom 5:1) God was reconciling the world to himself in Christ, not counting people's sins against them.
 (2 Cor 5:19)

 Where we were once enemies with God, separated from his grace and love, we are now brought back into relationship with him.
 And he has called us to declare a message of peace, of reconciliation -- with himself, with each other, with the whole of creation.

 Although we may not see this fulfilled in its entirety in our lifetime, still we have this promise: "Peace on earth, good will to men."

 This is a reprint of my post from the Christmas season last year.